Skip to content

-Acupuncture, herbal medicine, diet and nutrition, lab testing, and lifestyle counselling are key pillars of natural healthcare.
+Acupuncture, herbal medicine, diet and nutrition, lab testing, and lifestyle counselling are key pillars of natural healthcare delivered by naturopathic doctors in Ontario.
 Together, they offer a holistic approach to wellness that supports the body’s ability to heal, restore balance, and prevent illness.

 What is Acupuncture?

 Acupuncture is the insertion of very fine (not much thicker than a hair) needles into specific points to influence energy flow to the various organs in Chinese medicine.
-From a Western medicine standpoint, acupuncture appears to increase the production of endorphins (your body’s own morphine) and enkephalins (similar effects to endorphins).
+From a Western medicine standpoint, acupuncture appears to increase the production of endorphins (your body’s own morphine) and enkephalins (which have effects similar to endorphins).

 Acupuncture stimulates specific points on the body to regulate the nervous system, improve circulation, reduce inflammation, and balance hormones.
-It’s widely used to relieve pain, reduce stress, support fertility, and improve sleep and digestion.
+It’s widely used as one of our natural treatments to relieve pain, reduce stress, support fertility, and improve sleep and digestion.

 Don’t like needles?
 No problem!
-Many other natural treatment options work!
+Many other natural treatments work without acupuncture!
 Read More About Acupuncture

 What is Herbal or Botanical Medicine?

-Herbal medicine uses plants or plant extracts to help the body heal, provide nourishment and relieve symptoms while addressing the root cause of your health problems.
+Herbal medicine uses plants or plant extracts to help the body heal, provide nourishment and relieve symptoms while addressing the root cause of your health problems with other natural treatments.

 Unlike pharmaceuticals, herbs often support multiple systems at once.
-For example, an adaptogenic herb like ashwagandha can reduce stress, support energy, and balance cortisol.
+For example, an adaptogenic herb like ashwagandha can reduce stress, support energy levels, and help balance cortisol.

 Read More About Herbal Medicine